IV. SUPPLIER SELECTION AND SOLICITATIONS

 - Arizona Correctional Enterprises (ACOR's) and Arizona Industries for the Blind (ABOR Policy 3-808G)

-With certain limited exceptions, purchases exceeding $50,000 are required by the ABOR University Procurement Code to be awarded as a result of sealed competitive bids (RFB) or proposals (RFP).
-In accordance with ABOR University Procurement Code Policy 3-803.C.1, the Director of Procurement and Contracting Services has determined that the competitive proposal (RFP) process is usually in the best interests of the University and is the better means of promoting fair and open procurement for the following reasons:
+With certain limited exceptions, purchases exceeding $100,000 are required by the ABOR University Procurement Code to be awarded as a result of sealed competitive bids (RFB) or proposals (RFP).
+In accordance with ABOR University Procurement Code Policy 3-803.C.1, the Chief Procurement Officer of the University has determined that the competitive proposal (RFP) process is usually in the best interests of the University and is the better means of promoting fair and open procurement for the following reasons:

 - Observation that bidding only, based on the low bid dollar amount, often results in acquisition of lower quality of goods;